Direct Diffusion Bridge using Data Consistency for Inverse Problems

 we see that the iteration decomposes into three terms: the denoised component, the deterministic noise, and the stochastic noise.
 The key observation of {DDIM~\cite{song2020denoising}} is that if the score network is fully expressive, then the deterministic noise term $\x_t - \hat\x_{0|t}$ becomes Gaussian such that it satisfies the total variance condition

 allowing \eqref{eq:dds_nocond} to restore the correct marginal $\Nc(\x_s; \x_0, \sigma_s^2)$.
-Under this condition, DDS showed that using a few step of numerical optimization (i.e. conjugate gradients; CG) ensure the updates from the denoised image $\hat\x_{0|t}$ remain on the clean manifold.
+Under this condition, DDS showed that using a few step of numerical optimization ensure the updates from the denoised image $\hat\x_{0|t}$ remain on the clean manifold.
 Furthermore, subsequent noising process using deterministic and stochastic noises can then be used to ensure the transition to the correct noisy manifold~\cite{chung2023fast}.

 Under this view, our algorithm can be written concisely as

 where we make the update step only to the clean denoised component, and leave the other components as is.
 In order to achieve proper sampling that obeys the marginals, it is important to show that the remaining components constitute the correct noise variance and the condition assuming Gaussianity should be \eqref{eq:noise_variance_condition}.
 In the following, we show that this is indeed satisfied for the two cases of direction diffusion bridge (DDB): \begin{restatable}{theorem}{totalvariance} The total variance condition~\eqref{eq:noise_variance_condition} is satisfied for both I$^2$SB and InDI. \end{restatable} \begin{proof} For InDI, considering the noise variance $\sigma_t = t\epsilon_t$ in Table~\ref{tab:comparison_bridge},